neondatabase/website/content/docs/guides/prisma.md

 For additional information about shadow databases, refer to [About the shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database), in the _Prisma documentation_.

-## Using Prisma Migrate with PgBouncer
+## Prisma Migrate with PgBouncer

-Prisma Migrate requires a direct connection to the database and currently does not support connection pooling with PgBouncer.
-Attempting to run Prisma Migrate commands in an environment that enables PgBouncer for connection pooling results in the following error:
+Prisma Migrate requires a single, direct connection to the database and currently does not support connection pooling with PgBouncer.
+Attempting to run Prisma Migrate commands in any environment that enables PgBouncer for connection pooling results in the following error:

 ```text
 Error: undefined: Database error